 Iran and several of the Gulf states have had discussions on various energy transportation projects, but virtually none has come to fruition to date, probably at least in part because of broad regional disputes between Iran and the Gulf states.
 Iran-GCC disputes accelerated after Iranian protesters attacked Saudi Arabia's embassy in Tehran in January 2016 in response to the Saudi execution of Shiite oppositionist cleric Shaykh Nimr al-Baqr Al Nimr.
 Saudi Arabia and Bahrain broke relations with Iran, and three of the other GCC states Qatar, UAE, and Kuwait recalled their ambassadors from Tehran.
-Oman, the GCC state that is closest to Iran, did not take similar action.
 Kuwait and Iran have held talks on the construction of a 350-mile pipeline that would bring Iranian gas to Kuwait.
-Bahrain has discussed purchasing Iranian gas as well.48 Qatar and Iran both appear to be successfully sharing the large gas field in the Gulf waters between them, but with little evidence of any further planned cooperation.
-Oman and Iran have reportedly discussed a gas pipeline linkage, and the two countries recommitted to the project in September 2015 - making this the only Iran-GCC energy transportation project appearing to move forward.
+Bahrain has discussed purchasing Iranian gas as well.
+Qatar and Iran both appear to be successfully sharing the large gas field in the Gulf waters between them.
+Oman and Iran have reportedly discussed a gas pipeline linkage, and the two countries recommitted to the project in September 2015-making this the only Iran-GCC energy transportation project appearing to move forward.
+Iran has been a major investor in Oman's efforts to develop its Duqm port as a major trading hub.